Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Structural Engineer

 Any extension that involves removing or altering a structural wall, or creating a new opening in an existing wall, requires a structural engineer's design.
-This means calculations for the steel beam or concrete lintel spanning the new opening, the padstone bearings at each end, and any effect on the foundation below.
+That means calculations for the steel beam or concrete lintel spanning the opening, the padstone bearings at each end, and any effect on the foundation below.
 Structural engineer fees for residential extension work typically run £800–2,500 depending on complexity.
 Their calculations form part of the building regulations submission.

 Step 3: Finding and Appointing a Contractor